TIP OF THE DAY: Harissa & How To Use It

 This “unofficial condiment of Tunisia” is extremely versatile.
 In Tunisia, Morocco and across North Africa, harissa flavors almost all of the local cuisine:

-While you can purchase harissa in jars, it’s easy to make at home (recipe below), where you can adjust the amount of heat with the type or the number of chiles.
+While you can purchase harissa in jars, it’s easy to make at home (see the recipe below), where you can adjust the amount of heat with the type or the number of chiles.

 We use smoky chiles: chipotle (dried, smoked red jalapeño) and/or the mild ancho (dried, smoked poblano).